-In this case, coffee and cocoa do a little of both.
-The acidity of both ingredients is mellowed by the richness of the coconut cream, and the sweetness of the coconut is a pleasant touch of flavor.
+The acidity of the ground coffee and cocoa powder is mellowed by the richness of the coconut cream, and the sweetness of the coconut is a pleasant touch of flavor.
 This recipe is a spinoff from the basic Coffee Ice Cream in Cheers to Vegan Sweets, and perfect for the summer when you want more than iced coffee.

 Makes 1 pint